dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ---
-title: 'An intro into rust by building the old terminal game BEAST from 1984, Part 1'
+title: 'An intro into rust by building an old terminal game from 1984, Part 1'
 date: '2025-04-26T21:11:29+10:00'
 draft: true
 summary: >
-  I've found building the BEAST game from 1984 helped me teach rust as it touches many concepts of rust and gets us to something visible quickly.
+  I've found building the game BEAST from 1984 helped me teach rust as it touches many concepts of rust and gets us to see something pretty quickly.
-description: "We are building the temrinal game BEAST together to learn to apply rust to a project"
+description: "We are building the terminal game BEAST together to learn to apply rust to a project"
 toc: true
 readTime: true
 tags: ["rust", "terminal", "game development", "tutorial"]